blockchainmanc/BlockchainManchesterToken/README.md

 This code is a modified version of the excellent work in the [ConsenSys](https://consensys.net/) repository:
  [Tokens](https://github.com/ConsenSys/Tokens)

-This repo contains a Solidity smart contract code to issue a simple, standards-compliant token on Ethereum.
+This repo contains a Solidity smart contract to issue a simple, standards-compliant token on Ethereum.

 Theoretically, It can be modified and extended to suit any purpose.